VUnit/vunit/user_guide.md

   * Demonstrates the `com` message passing package which can be used to communicate arbitrary objects between processes.
 Further reading can be found in the [com user guide](vhdl/com/user_guide.md)

 * [examples/vhdl/logging/](examples/vhdl/logging/)
   * Demonstrates VUnit's support for logging.

 ## Selecting simulator backend
 VUnit automatically detects which simulators are available on the `PATH` environment variable and by default selects the first one found.
-For people who have multiple simulators installed the `VUNIT_SIMULATOR` environment variable can be set to either `modelsim` or `ghdl` to explicitly choose the simulator backend.
+For people who have multiple simulators installed the `VUNIT_SIMULATOR` environment variable can be set to either `activehdl`,  `rivierapro`, `ghdl` or `modelsim` to explicitly choose the simulator backend.

 ## Interfacing with pre-compiled libraries
 The `add_library` method of the VUnit class is intended for libraries managed by VUnit.